matteodv99tn/MDM-notes/Summary/bearings.md

 $$\big(T_{oil}-T_{amb}\big) = \frac f{\pi \alpha} p_l v \leq \Delta T_{all} $$
 Having a limited allowed temperature difference, but the only parameter not known at catalogue are $p_l$ and $v$, the standard verification at overheating is performed as
 $$p_lv \leq \big(p_l v\big)_{all} $$

+### Functionality: journal slope
+To avoid excessive wear, journal are allowed to have up to a maximum angular deflection (slope) that, based on the geomety, is evaluated as
+$$\tan\beta = \frac{D-d}b = \frac{D-d}d\frac db = \psi \frac db$$
+where $\psi$ is the relative clearance of the journal bearings.
+Usually components requires $\tan \beta \leq 0.1$.
+When this cannot be achieved, a solution might be to use self-aligning journal bearings (whose construction internally for more slope compensation).

+### Minimum film thickness
+A continuous and stable fluid film is required to ensure proper functionality of the bearing.
+The **film thickness** must so be defined ad usually depends on the surface finishes of both journal and bearing.

+Due to the eccecentricity of the journal, there's an asymmetric pressure thats complicating the analysis.
+Assuming fluids as newtonian, incompressible and subjected to laminar flow analytical solution exists only for the simplest case.
+For any other generical case we use numerical results that have been tabled for us based on the Sommerfeld number $S_o$ in the so called **Raimondi-Boyd charts**.

+### Proposed design steps
+1. define the journal diameter by overloading analysis:
+	$$d^3 \geq \sqrt{\frac F {p_{all} \frac bd}} $$
+	Usually the coefficient $\frac bd$ is chosen based on the application: small values if we want to allow for more deflection, higher if we want to increase load bearing capability;
+1. recalling $\psi = \frac{D-d}d$ and $C_r = \psi \frac d2$, select a proper bushing material, lubricant and radial clearance;
+1. estimate the Sommerfeld number with tentative values of the oil:
+	$$S_o = \left(\frac r{C_r}\right)^2 \frac{\nu n}{p_l} $$
+1. use Raimondi-Boyd charts to estimate the friction coefficient $f$, the minimum film thickness $h_{min}$ and other parameters (such required input oil flow $Q$ and leakage $Q_s$);
+1. choose a film thickness compatible with the roughness of the material, so
+	$$h_{min} \geq R_{max, journal} + R_{max, bearing}$$
+1. compute the heat loss by friction $W_f = f p_l bdv$;
+1. check the heat balance $W_\alpha + W_o = W_f$ (where $W_\alpha$ is the heat exchanged by the surroundings, $W_o$ the one due to the oil flow);
+1. solve the power problem to get the working oil temperature;
+1. verify the viscosity compliance.

+Iterate until convergence.
+Usually oil-fill channels are placed inside the bushing on parts that are less subjected to high pressure.

+## Hydrostatic lubrication
+For hydrostatic bearings the relative motion between journal and bearing is not required (as pressure is not speed dependent); in fact pressure is generated from external pumps.

+This type of bearing is good due to it's high precisione, the vibration isolation and the ability to have motion reversal at constant (low) friction coefficient: for this reason it's mainly used in machine tools (for mandrels), in heavy machine shafts or linear guides.

+# Rolling (contact) Bearings
+As for journal bearins, **roller bearings** allows for relative rotary motion between machine parts and allows the transmission of radial and/or thrust loads.

+Rolling bearings are classified according to the type of rolling element (that can either be **balls** or **cylinders/needles**, called simply ***rollers***) and the load type that they can bear (if it's mainly radial/thrust or a combination of both).

+With respect to journal bearings, contact bearings comes with few advantages:
+- they have a low startup friction;
+- are easier to be installed, maintained and lubricated;
+- can tolerate some temporary lubricant loss (still with higher wear of the component);
+- have a very high standardization;
+- are versatile and axially small;
+- ropture can ne notices by an increase of noise.

+However this comes with some bad notices:
+- they have an higher radial dimension and generate more noise;
+- cannot work at high speeds;
+- are environmentally sensitive;
+- have an higher cost and weigth;
+- have a limited fatigue life.

+## Bearings classification
+**Ball** and **roller bearings** come in a lot of configuration (deep grove, angular contact, gour contact point, external selg-aligning, double row...) that are determining **different load bearing** and **maximum slope** capability.

+As general difference, roller bearings (w.r.t. ball b.) are usually smaller and can bear more load, but are less standardized; they can also usually bear load at higher rotational speeds.
+For this reasons usually the choiche of the bearing type is based on charts that are relating the shaft speed with the radial load.

+Using other charts, depending on the chosen bearing type we can also select proper outer ring diameter $D$ based on the maximum allowable rotation speed $n_g$.
+In particular we observe that the product $D\, n_g = DN$ is a constant that depends on the bearing type; usually for radial load bearings $DN \in [0.5\cdot10^6, 10^6]$, while for axial/thrust loads $DN\in[0.25\cdot 10^6, 0.5\cdot 10^6]$.
+We also observe that, given the same size, roller bearing can support heavier axial loads (but lower thrust) riwth respect to ball bearings.
+Moreover for application where theres mainly axial load, special balls/roller configuration can be used.

+## Ordering information
+While ordering contact bearings, based on standard, we need to specify the **configuration** of the rolling elements, the **dimension series** (two parameters describing respectively width and relative distance of inner/outer rings, based on regulations) and the **diameter series** value specifying the diameter of the outer ring.

+It's also necessary to define **tolerances** for the the bearing that, according to ISO 1132, are P6, P5, P4 (where this last one is the tightest); we should also specify the **radial clearance** based on one of the **6 SKF classes**, the cage type, the enclosure/seal of the folling elements, the operating temperature range and the material.

+## Design and verification
+While designing contact bearings we always need to consider:
+- the **load capability**, considering both static loading (that might lead to plasticization) and fatigue (due to the rotation of the elements).
+We need to recall that the load is transferred by _point_ contact of the rolling elements against the rings, generating high localized pressure zone (leading to plasticization);
+- the **mounting** configuration based on the load direction (axial/radial);
+- the lubrication;
+- enclosures and sealings.

+### Static verification
+Static verification should be applied for (quasi) still bearings subjected to constant/impulsive loads, shafts subjected to load speeds and short life or in general components subkected to severe impact loading.

+Based on empirical values reported in catalogues, the **static safety factor** $f_s$ of the bearings is computed as
+$$f_s = \frac{C_0}{P_0}$$
+where $C_0$ is the static load capacity (reported in the catalog) and $P_0$ is the load of acting on the shaft computed as $X_0 F_{r0} + Y_0F_{a0}$, where $F_{r0},F_{a0}$ are respectively the radial and axial loads and $X_0, Y_0$ are the **influence factor** that are reported in the catalogues.

+### Fatigue verification
+Due to the cyclic nature of the contact we might have **pitting** and sub-surface **crack initiation** and **propagation**; usually damage happens on the races of the component and the malfunctioning can be noticed by a higher noise.

+In general to compute the fatigue life of the component we use proper diagrams.
+Calling $L_{10}$ the line of 10% failure rate (90% of reliability) at $10^6$ cycles, then the value is defined as
+$$L_{10} = \left( \frac CF\right)^n$$
+where $C$ is the dynamic load coefficient, $F=X F_r + YF_a$ is the equivalent dynamic load and $n$ is a constant equal to $3$ for ball bearing and $\frac {10}3$ for roller bearings.
+Usually influence factors are described in the catalogue as function of the ratio $F_a/F_r$ as well as the ratio between the overall force $F/F_r$.
+For variable-amplitude loading we can compute the expected life by means of a linear damage method.

+The definition of the life-time equation can be _extended_ also to consider different reliabilities coefficients ($a_1$) and differente service conditions ($a_2,a_3$):
+$$L_{NA} = a_1 a_{23}\left(\frac C{F_{eq}}\right)^n$$
+where coefficients $a_1, a_{23}=a_1a_2$ are tabled.

+To let bearing properly work, a minimum applied load is required, especially in case of rapid acceleration/stops; the minimum suggested load is $0.01C$ for ball bearings and $0.02C$ for roller bearings.
+Ig the minimum applied load cannot be achieved by the machine, then smalled dimension series for the bearings is suggested; other counter-measures are choosing proper lubricants or apply some preloads.